Applying for teacher training courses (ITE)

 In most cases you will need to apply for a DBS Certificate through the admissions office.
 However, the University can accept an existing DBS as indicated per the conditions in the University Disclosure of Criminal Records Policy.

-Blank DBS application forms are available at the admissions office.
+Blank DBS application forms are available at the Course Enquiries Office.
 You do not need to make an appointment – just come during our opening hours with the correct ID and we can process the DBS application.